3 Secrets to Happiness from Ancient Wisdom

-That wisdom which seems to have been consigned to ancient times, but that curiously we still need to bring to the current world, because we haven’t yet managed to internalize all that it tries to teach us.
+That wisdom seems to have been consigned to ancient times.
+Yet that curiously we still need to bring to the current world, because we haven’t yet managed to internalize all that it tries to teach us.

-In this blog, we’re going to reveal 3 secrets of ancient wisdom that are very important to put into practice from today onward.
+In this blog, we’re going to reveal 3 secrets of ancient wisdom that are very important to put into practice every day.

-After all, if the ancient sages applied them, it must have been for good reason.
+After all, if the ancient sages applied them, it must have been for good reasons.